abdullahjhussein/AbdLoader/README.md

 Import package folder [abdloader] to you project.
 Add this line to your gradle file in app module: implementation project(path: ':abdloader')

-In Application File:
+1. In Application File:

 Initialize the AbdLoader with max cache size.

         AbdLoader.initialize(this)
-OR
+""OR""

 Initialize the AbdLoader with specific cache size.

         val maxCache = 4 * 1024
         val mAbdLoaderConfig = AbdLoaderConfig()
         mAbdLoaderConfig.memoryCache = AbdLoaderMemoryCache(maxCache)
         AbdLoader.initialize(this, mAbdLoaderConfig)

-Load File :
+2. Load File :

           GlobalScope.launch {
               getData()
           }